 Therefore they are not lying to us about climate change.

 After speaking with me they were just happy, and it made me happy to relieve them, for a while, of their anxiety.
 But at that time, there were things I wasn’t aware of.
 Not as pertains to the carbon question, where the logic is clear.
-It was this ‘Why?’ question that I hadn’t yet adequately answered.
+It was this ‘Why?’ question that I hadn’t yet adequately understood.

 Not wrong, but not right enough.